 - To avoid personal injury from hot coolant, do not turn radiator cap until engine has cooled. - Engine exhaust may be hot. - a.
+Move maintenance platform to aft position. - b.
 Remove the radiator cap, and check as follows: - 1.
 The radiator cap must fit tightly.